Have you Been Charged with Making a False Statement to the Police in Georgia?

 A person convicted of giving a false statement to the police will receive a fine up to $1,000 or prison between one and five years, or both.

 Accident: If a suspect mistakenly left out an important detail or accidentally misinterpreted the situation, that could be a defense.
 False statements require that the defendant knowingly and willingly falsifies information.
 Therefore, if there is no evidence that it was done intentionally, then they cannot be guilty of the crime.

 I didn't realize it was a material fact: If the suspect honestly did not think it was a material fact and did not intentionally hide the information, that could be an adequate defense.

 The statement was not made to an employee of the government: If a false statement was made to a neighbor or someone who does not work for the government, then it does not constitute a crime under this statute.

 I didn't make a false statement: To be convicted under O.C.G.A. §16-10-20, the false statements do not have to be spoken.
 False documents will be sufficient for a conviction.

-Call The Offices of Lawson and Berry and speak with one of our Georgia Criminal Defense Attorneys to schedule a free consultation.
+Call The Offices of Lawson and Berry and speak with one of our Georgia False Statement Attorneys to schedule a free consultation.
 Formulating a defense on your own can be overwhelming and seemingly impossible.
 Our Attorneys are highly knowledgeable and will assist you in formulating the best possible defense for your case.
 We will walk you through every step of the process, and we are dedicated to being accessible to you- days, nights, weekends, and holidays while working hard on your behalf.
-Your Attorney will make sure you understand all of your options and advise you on the best approach to take for your case based on their many years of experience.
-Don't wait to contact one of our Lawyers.
+Your False Statement Attorney in Georgia will make sure you understand all of your options and advise you on the best approach to take for your case based on their many years of experience.
+Don't wait to contact one of our Georgia False Statement Lawyers.
 Your future is at stake.
 Do not sit around waiting for your case to resolve itself.